Machismo: Depictions

+In pop culture, machismo has been portrayed as violent, womanizing, and focusing on the traditional masculine roles of men.

-From a Mexican-Chicano cultural and psychological perspective, the psycho-social traits can be summarized as; emotional invulnerability, patriarchal dominance, aggressive or controlling responses to stimuli, and ambivalence toward women.
+From a Mexican-Chicano cultural and psychological perspective, the psycho-social traits can be summarized as: emotional invulnerability, patriarchal dominance, aggressive or controlling responses to stimuli, and ambivalence toward women.
 These traits have been seen as a Mexican masculine response to the Spanish conquistador conquering of the Americas.
+Before Mexico was colonized by the Spaniards, indigenous peoples, including the Aztecs, worshipped Xochipilli an Aztec God, associated with male homosexuality.
+The Spanish colonization led to the criminalization of homosexuality, causing the loss of many indigenous practices and traditions related to it.
+In contemporary, post-colonial Mexican identity, machismo ideals, introduced during the colonial period, have become prominent.
 It has been noted by some scholars that machismo was adopted as a form of control for the male body.

-Criticism and controversy

-Controversy surrounding colonial connotations

-There is controversy surrounding the concept of machismo as being originally from Spanish or Portuguese descent.
-The use of Spanish and Portuguese produces historical colonial connotations through its promotion of Spanish and Portuguese masculine social construction, when the term should be used to describe specific Latin American historical masculinities.
-However, the word machismo does resemble words in Spanish and Portuguese language which is why it is often associated with Spain and Portugal.